Chokaaaa/placeAIWeb/README.md

-# Next 10 Website
+# Place AI Website

-A simple landing page for the Next 10 app.
+A simple landing page for the Place AI